ftsrg/trainbenchmark/README.md

 ### Generating diagrams

-Adjust the `reporting/config.json` file and run the `scripts/report.sh` script.
-Read about the possible configuration values in the [wiki page](https://github.com/FTSRG/mondo-sam/wiki/Reporting).
+Adjust the `config/reporting.json` file and run the `scripts/report.sh` script.
+The possible configuration values are listed in the [MONDO-SAM wiki](https://github.com/FTSRG/mondo-sam/wiki/Reporting).